 Which versions support rollback?

-With Visual Studio 2022 17.4, you’ll be able to rollback to your previously installed version.
+Starting with Visual Studio 2022 version 17.4, you’ll be able to rollback to your previously installed version if:

 Components that are compatible

 The following table outlines the type of components that are supported with the rollback feature.
 As a general rule of thumb, components that VS installs, and uses are included in the rollback attempt.

 Can I rollback if I am in a managed environment?

 Due to your organizational policies and the requirement to be on the most secure version, your rollback attempt might be undone.
 IT administrators can control this update behavior by using a policy that disables the ability to Rollback.
 Please refer to Configure policies for enterprise deployments for more information.